 The Lake District is a national stronghold for Atlantic woodlands and the lichen-bryophyte assemblages that define this habitat.
 In 2018, Plantlife was awarded a Heritage Lottery Fund (HLF) grant to deliver a two-year project (2018 - 2020) to provide people with an opportunity to explore the wonders of Cumbria’s rainforest.

 This project, Looking Out for Small Things (LOST) was delivered by April Windle and was a partnership effort to ensure the conservation and safeguarding of these woodlands for lower plants, whilst developing the knowledge and skill-set across amateur naturalists to truly understand and protect this habitat.

+The main project outputs can be found in this pdf here.
 Over the course of the project, there were four core areas of work: